DougAnderson444/rsagenerate/README.md

 Generate RSA keys from a seed.
 100% pure Rust.

+⚠️ This completely works, unfortunately, it still takes way too long (122 seconds for a 4096 bit RSA key) ⚠️

 -   [x] Pass in a seed (a-la [BIP39 seed phrase](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki))
 -   [x] Get a Deterministic RSA Key in return
 -   [x] Hash it using Sha2-256